bedrocklinux/bedrocklinux-website/markdown/index.md

 Bedrock Linux
 =============

-~+Bedrock Linux~x lets users run their own meta-collection of linux distributions.
+~+Bedrock Linux~x lets users manage their own linux blend on their computers, usually by installing packages from already existing linux distributions.
-* It allows to run a linux system that is composed of different linux distributions (multiple roots).
+* Runs a linux system that is robustly assembled from multiple filesystem roots.
-* It integrates the typically incompatible components into one largely cohesive system.
+* Integrates typically incompatible components into one largely cohesive system.

 For example, one could have: